-The ego is the human-mind’s way of distinguishing itself from the selves of others and objects of its thought and although everyone possesses an ego to exist, the degree to which people let it meddle with their relationships varies considerably.
+The ego is the human mind’s way of distinguishing itself from the selves of others and objects of its thought.
+Although everyone possesses an ego in some form, the degree to which people let it meddle with their relationships varies considerably.

-There are three main instances in romantic relationships where the ego is directly reacting to the situation and this article aims to explain each of those instances clearly so you can determine yourself just how deadly your ego is in your relationship…
+There are three main instances in romantic relationships where the ego is directly reacting to the situation.
+This article aims to explain each of those instances clearly so you can determine yourself just how deadly your ego is in your relationship…

 How much do you like your partner?

-Personal qualities and physical attributes go without saying… Humans have an innate intuition as well as a logical function regarding these two factors.
+Personal qualities and physical attributes go without saying; humans have an innate intuition as well as a logical assessment regarding those two factors.
 What I’m referring to here is how much you like your partner on a deep, subconscious level.
-In other words, are you with your partner because you share a deep connection and it actively adds to your external happiness or are you with them to feel a more complete sense of self-worth?
+In other words, are you with your partner because you share a deep connection and it actively adds to your external happiness, or are you with them to feel a more complete sense of self-worth?
 Humans have an inherent desire to feel loved so it’s not something that anyone should be ashamed to admit.
-It is worth thinking about though if you want to know if you are going to experience real love and everlasting happiness with your partner.
+It is worth thinking about in order to determine if you are going to experience real love and everlasting happiness with your partner.

 How you ended up in your relationship plays a big part in how much you actually like your partner on an egoistic level, at least up to a point: